 Abstract

-The paper first highlights the importance of dealing with the methods of prejudice reduction in Central Europe in an era of globalization.
-Then, it summarizes the most important findings of the intergroup contact research, which shows that contact between groups of people improves intergroup attitudes.
-The paper reviews the history of the development of the Contact Hypothesis and the research separately on direct and indirect intergroup contact.
+The paper first highlights the importance of dealing with methods of prejudice reduction in Central Europe in an era of globalization.
+It continues with a summary of the most important findings of the intergroup contact research, which shows that contact between groups of people improves intergroup attitudes.
+The paper reviews the history of the development of the Contact Hypothesis and the research conducted separately on direct and indirect intergroup contact.
 Direct intergroup contact is a face-to-face interaction with an outgroup member.
 Indirect intergroup contact improves attitudes by having, observing or imagining an ingroup friend who meets with an outgroup friend.
-Indirect contact includes a) extended contact: learning that an ingroup member has a friend from the outgroup, b) vicarious contact: observing an ingroup member interacting with an outgroup member, c) parasocial contact: observing an interaction between an ingroup and outgroup member through different kinds of media d) imagined contact: imagining oneself interacting with an outgroup member.
+Indirect contact includes a) extended contact: learning that an ingroup member has a friend from the outgroup, b) vicarious contact: observing an ingroup member interacting with an outgroup member, c) parasocial contact: observing an interaction between an ingroup and outgroup member through different kinds of media, and d) imagined contact: imagining oneself interacting with an outgroup member.
 Finally, the article presents the examples of successful application of the contact theory in multicultural settings.

 Key words: intergroup contact, prejudice reduction, globalization